tencentyun/intlcloud-documents/product_new/视频产品中心/云点播/控制台指南/上传存储设置_intl_en.md

 >	- If you need to enable a region within Chinese mainland (such as Beijing, Tianjin, Chongqing, or Shanghai), please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 #### Storage Rules
-- If no other regions are enabled, all files will be transferred to the default region by default.
+- If no other regions are enabled, all files will be transferred to the default region.
 - If other regions have been enabled:
 	- If an IP is **within the nearby upload storage range of the enabled region**, files will be uploaded to the nearby enabled region.
 	- If an IP is **outside the nearby upload storage range of the enabled region**, files will be uploaded to the default region.